Forbes recently reported that Gartner predicts IT security spending will grow to a whopping $70 billion by 2020.

 - Look for functional capability overlaps – Some defensive technologies that were procured long ago have been updated to the point that there is very significant or complete functional capability overlap with other security products.
 In these cases, renewals for the redundant technology can be redirected to adding a threat hunting capability that allows the enterprises to manage the breach detection gap.

 - Shelf your Shelfware – A lot of the time we find that enterprises have invested in technologies with the intent to deploy, but the solutions were never used, or were deployed and provided no value.
 Often, renewals for “shelfware” are maintained.
-Software that has been procured and not deployed serves no value and is a questionable expenditure that can be shelved, freeing up budget.
-Renewals can be cancelled and often enterprises can speak with their resellers to find a solution or secure at least partial credit back to apply to other purchases.
+Software that has been procured and not deployed serves no value and is a questionable expenditure that can be shelved, freeing up the budget.
+Renewals can be canceled and often enterprises can speak with their resellers to find a solution or secure at least partial credit back to apply to other purchases.

 - Bring Compromise Assessments in-house – Compromise Assessments are required by many enterprises and are most often performed by a third party services company.
-These assessments are typically one-time engagements given cost and time constraints, but need to be performed on a more frequent basis to ensure no new threats have bypassed perimeter defenses.
+These assessments are typically one-time engagements given cost and time constraints but need to be performed on a more frequent basis to ensure no new threats have bypassed perimeter defenses.
 With Infocyte HUNT these assessments can be performed using in-house junior resources as frequently as required, and external consultants need only be retained for highly specialized forensics skills that would be cost prohibitive to develop and maintain internally.

 - Share the budget with other teams – Incident Response is an expensive, unplanned, and often budgeted activity.
 The party or organizational unit that will bear these costs will find that technologies like Infocyte HUNT that can manage the breach detection gap significantly reducing the time, effort, and scope of incident responses and may be interested in contributing budget to add this control.